top of page

 Water is essential both in everyday functioning as well as during exercise.
 In fact, water makes up about 60-70% of our body!

-You need adequate water to transport nutrients to your working muscles, remove waste products, support the immune system, hydrate your tissues and organs, maintain blood pressure, and maintain an appropriate body temperature.
+You need adequate water to transport nutrients (e.g. glucose to working muscles, oxygen via red blood cells), remove waste products, support the immune system, hydrate your tissues and organs, maintain blood pressure, and maintain an appropriate body temperature.

 As for the electrolytes, sodium, chloride, and potassium all help maintain fluid balance within the body, while magnesium and calcium promote optimal muscle function and aid in energy metabolism.
 You lose electrolytes through sweat and urine, and lose sodium followed by chloride in the highest concentration through sweat.

-If you're not replacing your losses adequately, you will develop electrolyte imbalances that disrupt normal bodily functions.
-This leads to symptoms like dizziness, headache, fatigue, irregular heartbeat, muscle cramps, dark-colored urine, mental confusion, or nausea and vomiting.
+If you're not replacing your losses adequately, you can develop electrolyte imbalances that disrupt normal bodily functions.
+This leads to symptoms like dizziness, headache, fatigue, irregular heartbeat, muscle cramps, mental confusion, or nausea and vomiting.

 How to Test Your Sweat Rate: Instructions

-The first step to testing your sweat rate (aside from finding a scale) is to pick which exercise session you plan to test.
-Try to target a session around 60 minutes, but anywhere between 45 and 90min works.
+The first step to testing your sweat rate is to pick which exercise session you plan to test.
+Target a session around 60 minutes, but anywhere between 45 and 90min works.

 Once you've fueled, gone to the bathroom, and you're ready to go, here's how to test your sweat rate: